NYUProgrammingPhysicalObjects/Syllabus/README.md

 ##Course Outline: (tentative. subject to change at any time.
 Check your email)

-##Part 1: Basic circuits, basic programming, input and output
+###Part 1: Basic circuits, basic programming, input and output

-###Week 1: January 27 - Introductions, Syllabus, interaction
+###Week 1: January 27 - Introductions, Syllabus, wireframes, interaction

 ####For Homework:
 - Read:
 	- The Art of Interaction Design by Chris Crawford, Ch.
 1 & 2
 	- A Brief Rant on the Future of Interaction Design by Bret Victor (link)
 	- Tangible Bits: Towards Seamless Interfaces between People, Bits and Atoms by Ishii and Ullmer
 - Do:
 	- Look through your kits and familiarize yourself with all the parts and their roles.
 Be able to identify parts visually and know their role/task.

+###Week 2: February 3
+-In Class:
+		Parts 101 Quiz
+		Workshop: Basic Circuits, parallel & series, ohm, switches

+- For Homework:
+	- Read:
+		- Interaction Design, Ch.
+1 & 2 (email)
+		- How to Get what You Want, Switches page - http://www.kobakant.at/DIY/?cat=26
+	- Do:
+		Exercise 1:Sensor Walk - Spend a day noting every time you encounter a sensor, touchscreen, camera, or any other device with which you or someone interacting with you interacts.
+Make notes and take photographs.
+Create a PDF of these ALL these experiences; highlight your top 3 favorites.

+		Design 1: Create a mock-up design for a fantasy device.
+Use wireframes to describe how this device looks and functions.
+This device can be simple or complex but should not be a simple add-on to an existing device.
+Think of the behaviors and capabilities that are needed.
+Create an image detailing the device and a short description.
+Submit it as a PDF.